 This policy has been tailored, using a model policy created by Leeds City Council.

-All members of staff have received a copy of this policy alongside a copy of KCSIE (Part One).
+All members of staff have received a copy of this policy alongside a copy of KCSIE (Part One) and the Staff Code of Conduct.

 All members of staff have undertaken annual refresher training in line with this policy.